GIOVE B (GSTB v2B)

 The satellite has been renamed GIOVE B (Galileo In-Orbit Validation Element) in November 2005.

 GIOVE B was retired from service on 23.
-July 2012 and began raising it's orbit to an graveyard orbit.
+July 2012 and began raising its orbit to an graveyard orbit.

 Nation: Europe